The Customization Guardrail

 The noticing phase drops a note in its CLAUDE.md footer; CONDENSE’s waterfall step 3 consumes the note and fires [JOB-APPROVE-CREATION] <name> from CONDENSE.
 The user confirms; the new job is created with plugin_lock_approval=true; [PLUGIN-LOCK] admits inside that job for the duration of the customization work.
 The trigger is the agent’s noticing; the creation is CONDENSE’s responsibility. ⓘ

-The two routes match the two natural triggers (operator-noticed vs agent-noticed) without forcing every plugin-layer touch through the same ceremony.
+The two routes match the two natural triggers (operator-noticed vs agent-noticed) without forcing every soft/meta-cognitive tuning step through the same code-lock ceremony.

 The propose-and-confirm flow